QuinnAho/AINiagaraFXPluginUI/README.md

 # AINiagaraFXPluginUI
-Editor Utility widget from template for AINiagaraFX Plugin.
+Editor Utility widget, derived from the UE4EditorPlugin template from Damian Nowakowski, edited and adapted for AINiagaraFX Plugin.